mvolkmann/blog/src/deno.md

 {% aTargetBlank "https://libuv.org/", "libuv" %} C++ library.
 In Deno this is provided by the
 {% aTargetBlank "https://tokio.rs/", "Tokio" %} Rust library.

-Version 1.0 of Deno was released on May 13, 2020.
-It is open source and uses the MIT license.

 Deno supports WebAssembly (WASM).
 Many programming languages can be compiled to WASM, including